BrazenFox5/BetterDiscordStuff/ComicSans/README.md

 If you want to share, this is the link: https://github.com/BrazenFox5/determination-mono - offically made by BrazenFox5.

 So if your confused, I named this Determination Mono, because I thought it was handwriting, but actually no, but Comic Sans.
 I found this out when I changed my Windows font to Comic Sans. ![image](https://user-images.githubusercontent.com/80448295/113499368-609ae280-94ca-11eb-919b-a09f99670d7b.png)

+# archive
+Hello!
+So if you didn't know, this has been transferred over by https://github.com/BrazenFox5/comic-sans.
+This folder in this repository will be active instead.
+Please note in the old respoitory, it will only by a old build.